reitwiec/kauri/readme.md

-To understand the how navigator is setup in TypeScript checkout the following links:
+## To understand the how navigator is setup in TypeScript checkout the following links:
 - https://javascript.plainenglish.io/react-navigation-v6-with-typescript-5c9c065d45a5
 - https://javascript.plainenglish.io/react-navigation-v6-with-typescript-nested-navigation-part-2-87844f643e37

+## Optimizations required:
+- Move to recyclerListView from flatlist

+## Search and filter system

+filteredSettings = {
+    searchQuery: "",
+    appliedFilters: [
+        {
+            key: ,
+            value: ,
+        }
+    ]
+}